Queen (Queen album): "My Fairy King"

 "My Fairy King", written by Freddie Mercury, deals with Rhye, a fantasy world he created with his younger sister and which features in other Queen songs, most notably "Seven Seas of Rhye".
 Mercury borrowed some lines from Robert Browning's poem "The Pied Piper of Hamelin".
 The song was written while the band were in the studio, and contains many vocal overdubbed harmonies, which Mercury was fond of.
 Roger Taylor also displays his high vocal range, hitting the highest notes in the composition.
-The vocal overdubs technique would later be used in many Queen songs, most notably "Bohemian Rhapsody".

 Brian May said that after the lyric "Mother Mercury, look what they've done to me" was written, Mercury claimed he was singing about his own mother.
 Subsequently, Freddie Bulsara took the stage name Freddie Mercury.
 This was another attempt to separate him from his stage persona.
 As Mercury once explained, "When I'm performing I'm an extrovert, yet inside I'm a completely different man."

-"My Fairy King" is the first song on the album to feature Mercury's piano skills – as the piano on "Doing All Right" was played by May, who was quite impressed by Mercury's piano playing on the track.
+"My Fairy King" is the first song on the album to feature Mercury's piano playing.
+The piano on "Doing All Right" was played by May, who was quite impressed by Mercury's piano playing on the track.
 From this point on Mercury handled most of Queen's piano parts.

 Side two

 "Liar"

 Originally titled "Lover," the rudiments of this song were written by Freddie Mercury and guitarist Mike Bersin from Mercury's earlier group, Ibex.
 Queen reworked it, and Mercury took full credit since he had written the lyrics.
 As mentioned on the transcription on EMI Music Publishing's Off the Record sheet music, this is one of the band's few 1970s tracks to feature a Hammond organ.
-"Liar" was a staple of early concerts, but its inclusion was intermittent in later years, before returning in a shortened form for The Works Tour.
-For the Magic Tour, it was shortened to just the opening guitar section as a segue into "Tear It Up".